What’s it about?

 - Improving poor drafting

-Module 3 – Drafting from scratch using precedents
+Module 3 – Drafting confidently “from scratch” and using precedents wisely

-- A four-stage approach to drafting from scratch
+- A four-stage approach to drafting when there is no template or precedent

 - Drafting key clauses